MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-barriers.md

 ## Access control for IB modes

-Access of sites by user is based on the IB mode of the site.
+Access to sites by users is based on the IB mode of the site.

 ### Open mode